chensokolovsky/iosEnv/README.md

 dockerfile is [here](./docker/Dockerfile)

-## Goal
+## What does it do?
+You need a mac and a JB device.
-once everything is properly set up, you just need the following two lines:
+Once everything is properly set up, you just need the following two lines:

 To build
 ```